 Learning about a candidate’s long-term goals may help you gauge how long they’d stay in the position or with the company.
 For example, if a candidate has warehousing and logistics leadership aspirations, they’re likely to stick around longer than someone without these long-term goals.
 This warehouse interview question will also help you understand a candidate’s career motivations.
 Understanding what motivates your employees can help reduce turnover.

 10. Why do you think we should hire you for this position?

 This question enables the candidate to directly speak to their strengths and qualifications.
 It also gives them an opportunity to mention any relevant skills or experience that didn’t surface during the interview.
 Pay attention to the candidate’s confidence and passion when they answer this question.

 Like the first question mentioned above, this question is broad and open-ended, which gives the candidate an opportunity to show what sets them apart.

 Discover Strategies for Improved Recruiting and Retention

 Building a strong company culture and recruiting through non-traditional channels are two ways HR professionals embrace the latest staffing trends.
 Watch our webinar, Talent Wins: Strategies and Solutions for Winning at Recruiting & Retention in 2020, to discover more proactive strategies for recruiting and retaining employees.

-TERRA Staffing Group connects motivated job seekers with employers.
-Contact us today to let us know what staffing needs we can assist you with.
+Need help with warehouse staffing?
+At TERRA Staffing Group, we don’t take a one-size-fits-all approach to warehouse recruitment.
+Find one our branches today to let us know what staffing needs we can assist you with.